Rangers vs Celtic: Police investigating alleged Craig McPherson headbutt towards Fran Alonso in SWPL match

 The incident took place after Monday's Old Firm match, live on Sky Sports, as McPherson approached Alonso on the pitch at Broadwood Stadium.

-Rangers are also investigating the incident, while the Scottish FA's compliance officer is set to look into the matter too.
+Rangers are also investigating the incident, while the Scottish FA's compliance officer is set to look into the matter too, after receiving the referee's report.

 A Celtic spokesperson added: "Clearly this is a hugely concerning incident, falling well below any acceptable standard.